 The headline improvement is that speeds have doubled from UFS 2.0 found in some of today’s high-end devices.
 Each lane can handle up to 11.6 Gbps of data, up from 5.8 Gbps, which gives a peak transfer speed of a whopping 23.2 Gbps.
 That said, real speeds will be a bit lower than this theoretical maximum.
 Fortunately, all UFS 3.0-compatible devices are required to support HS-G4 (11.6 Gbps) and HS-G3 (5.8 Gbps), so they’ll definitely be faster than all versions of UFS 2.0.

 The standard’s power consumption has changed too.
 There are now three power rails, 1.2V, 1.8V, and 2.5V/3.3V, and the introduction of 2.5V on the VCC line will help support upcoming higher density 3D NAND flash designs and lower power consumption.
-In other words, UFS 3.0 is designed to support larger storage sizes, which will be available with upcoming manufacturing techniques.
+In other words, UFS 3.0 supports larger storage sizes, which will be available with upcoming manufacturing techniques.

 SD Express portable storage